beginning of content

 How much fibre do I need?

-In Australia, the recommended daily intake of dietary fibre is:
+The recommended intake of dietary fibre for adults is:

 Most Australians eat less than this.

-It’s important to include different types of fibre in your diet, from a variety of plant foods.
-To get enough fibre every day, Cancer Council Australia recommends that you should eat:
+It's important to include different types of fibre in your diet, from a variety of plant foods.
+To get enough fibre every day, The Australian Dietary Guidelines recommend that you eat:

 The Australian Dietary Guidelines provide the following guidelines for servings each day:

-The combination of nutrients in food work together to produce health benefits.
-So, it’s better to have wholefoods, rather than dietary fibre supplements.
+The combination of nutrients in food work together to give you health benefits.
+So, it's better to eat wholefoods, rather than take dietary fibre supplements.

-Tips for including more fibre in your diet
+More tips for including fibre in your diet

 Dietary fibre absorbs fluid so it's important to drink enough liquid, including water.

 The more fibre we eat, the more flatulence (wind) we produce.
-While it can be a little embarrassing, this is normal and fibre is still good for your health.
+While it can be embarrassing, this is normal and fibre is still good for your health.

 Resources and support